Long distance train travel in Poland… in a nutshell

 Tickets and seat reservation

 In principle, you should buy your ticket before departure.
-This rule is strictly enforced for the EIP trains (Pendolino) – do not board this train without the ticket or you’ll pay a 150 PLN fine per passenger.
+This rule is strictly enforced for the EIP trains (Pendolino) – do not board this train without the ticket or you’ll pay a fine.
 On other trains, you can buy your ticket on board.
 A small fee applies, plus you have very little chance to get a seat reservation.

 All EIP, EIC and most of the IC trains have a compulsory seat reservation.
 On other trains (TLK), it is optional.
 Reserve a seat for peace of mind.